 - There is space for a laptop.

 - Includes a changing pad.

 Being a mother doesn’t mean you have to lose your love of fashion.
 Style and functionality combine in this luxurious backpack bag from Parker Baby.
 Rich in quality, durable materials and with more than ten different storage compartments, this diaper backpack will not only delight parents, but give them all the essentials they need.

-On the outside, it’s made of waterproof canvas with vegan leather accents.
+On the outside, it’s made of waterproof canvas with faux leather accents.
 The inside is made of water-resistant polyester to protect from spills and messes.
 With a unisex color scheme, dads can enjoy this backpack too.

 Enjoy the outward sense of style, but utilize the inner storage space.
 With over ten storage compartments, you can fit anything you need for you or your baby, including bottles, diapers, laptops, wallets, and more.
 Included with the bag are strong stroller straps and a waterproof changing pad.